chatwoot/docs/docs/product/channels/live-chat/create-website-channel.md

 Here are a couple of examples for your understanding:

 **Enable email collect box** is enabled by default.
 This means an automatic message to collect the e-mail id will be displayed once the customer starts a conversation.
-Customer/End user will receive a prompt to enter e-mail id.
+The customer/end user will receive a prompt to enter an e-mail id.

 **Enable CSAT**.
 Once you enable this, your Customer Satisfaction survey will be launched every time a ticket is resolved.
 The CSAT results can be viewed later in the Reports section.

-Click on the '**Update**' button to save the changes you have made.
+Click on the `**Update**` button to save the changes you have made.

 ### Collaborators tab

-Click on the “Collaborators” tab.
+Click on the `Collaborators` tab.

 Here, you can add Agents to the Inbox or delete Agents who have been already added in the Inbox.